ralf-o/archived-mojo-toolkit/README.md

 Note: This library is in alpha status.
 Do not use it in production yet.

-Mojo is a small JavaScript library providing a bunch of small useful classes to daily JavaScript programming a bit more enjoyable.
+Mojo is a small JavaScript library providing a bunch of useful classes to make daily JavaScript programming a bit more enjoyable.
-This toolkit tries to observe YAGNI principle ("you ain't gonna need it").
+This toolkit tries to observe the YAGNI principle ("You ain't gonna need it").
-Means that new features will only be added by the author as soon as he author needs them in daily work.
+Means, that new features will only be added by the author as soon as he needs them in daily work.
-So, the toolkit will start as a quite "tiny" toolkit and will grow to a "small" toolkit in future - it will never become a "large" toolkit, as it's main purpose is to provide only really basic functionality.
+So, the toolkit will start as a quite "tiny" one and will grow to a "small" toolkit in future - it will never become a "large" toolkit, as its main purpose is to provide only really basic functionality.
 Additional non-basic functionality will be provided in other projects, not in this one.

-Current eatures of "Mojo" are:
+### Current features of Mojo

 - *Class "Stream"*:<br/>
-  This class allows to iterate collections and other iterable things very convenient.
+  This class allows to iterate over collections and other iterable things in a very convenient way.
-  Most stream operation will work lazily, means transforming stream does normally not result in copying the underlying data collections.
+  Most stream operation will work lazily, means transforming streams does normally not result in copying the underlying data collections.
-  It is quite similar to 'java.util.stream.Streams' from the Java word, seqs in the Clojure world, streams in Scheme and Scala or lazy lists in Haskell (although the implementation is different).
+  This class is quite similar to 'java.util.stream.Streams' from the Java world, seqs in the Clojure world, streams in Scheme and Scala or lazy lists in Haskell (although the implementation and behavior details might be different).

-  With Sreams you can do thinks like the following:
+  With Streams you can do things like the following:

        Stream.from([1, 2, 3, 4, 5])
                 .takeWhile(n => n < 5)